 Since its inception, the price waterfall has come to play an important role in transaction pricing.
 As a visual representation of price transformation, it provides greater clarity for businesses trying to better understand how much they are, and how much they should be, charging each customer in each transaction.

-Using the waterfall in this way is particularly useful for businesses who are looking to fix the problems caused by past errors in pricing strategies but are extracting little to no value from cost-cutting and other money-saving initiatives.
+Using waterfall pricing in this way is particularly useful for businesses who are looking to fix the problems caused by past errors in pricing strategies but are extracting little to no value from cost-cutting and other money-saving initiatives.

-A basic waterfall model will include the initial starting price (often the list price, but can also be the global or regional reference price) and move through the various transactions until it reaches the pocket margin.
+A basic waterfall pricing model will include the initial starting price (often the list price, but can also be the global or regional reference price) and move through the various transactions until it reaches the pocket margin.
 At each stage, it’s important to define which factors will influence the price points.
 A partial list of these factors may include:

 - Cash discounts – deductions made for quick invoice payments

 - Free delivery/returns – offering free delivery or returns leaves the business to shoulder the costs

 - Off-invoice promotions – marketing incentives that offer rebates or discounts on sales

 - Consignment costs – the cost of supplying consigned inventory